¡Los servicios de texto y chat de 988 Lifeline ya están disponibles en Español!

 How to Talk About Mental Health

-The way we talk about mental health and suicide prevention matters, and can influence behavior both negatively and positively.
+The way we talk about mental health and suicide prevention matters and can influence behavior both negatively and positively.
 This document shares mental health facts and guidelines on how to responsibly discuss suicide prevention and mental health.

 The Papageno Effect

-For every one person that dies by suicide, 316 people seriously consider suicide but do not kill themselves.
+For every one person who dies by suicide, 316 people seriously consider suicide but do not kill themselves.
 These stories of hope and recovery have the power to help others and dispel stigma and myths about suicide.
 One element of this power is the Papageno effect.